nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/arrays/README.md

 these numbers.
 For multiples of 3, use "Fizz" instead of the number, for multiples of 5 use "Buzz", and for multiples of both 3 and 5 use "FizzBuzz" (see Integer.toString()).

+The **start** and the **end** values passed to the function must be greather or equal to 0.
+If one or both values are lower than 0 the method must return an empty array.

 Examples:

 * fizzBuzz(1, 6) → ["1", "2", "Fizz", "4", "Buzz"]